Sets with large intersection properties in metric spaces: Introduction

 Classic examples of $\Gg^s$-sets in $\R$ are those obtained by Diophantine approximations.
 That is, for a fixed $\alpha>2$ we take the set $F_{\alpha}\subset\R$ of all real numbers $x$ such that

 is verified for infinitely many rational numbers $p/q$.
-This set is in $\Gg^s$ for all $s<1/\alpha$, see e.g. \cite[Example 8.9]{F2}.
-There are several generalizations of these classical Diophantine approximations, we refer to \cite{BS,BDV,BF,B,DRV89,DRV} and the references their in.
+This set is in $\Gg^{1/\alpha}$, see e.g. \cite[Example 8.9]{F2}.
+In fact, even for a smaller set of rationals as the dyadic centers $p/q=k2^{-j}$ we still obtain a $\Gg^{1/\alpha}$-set.
+Points in this set have been called $\alpha$-approximable (by dyadics) and they are useful in the study of multifractal analysis of functions in Sobolev and Besov spaces \cite{AMS,FJ,JAF}.
+There are several generalizations and applications of these classical Diophantine approximations, we refer to \cite{BS,BDV,BF,B,DRV89,DRV} and the references therein.